Mac OS X USB Stick

 sudo /Applications/Install\ macOS\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/empty

 The command can simply be copied and pasted into the terminal.
-If you have also named your stick empty , you only have to press the Enter key.
-If you have named your stick differently, the blank must be replaced with the name you assigned.
+If you have also called your stick empty , all you have to do is press the Enter key.
+If you have named your stick something else, the blank must be replaced with the name you gave it.

-Now you have to enter your administrator password, which you use in Mac OS X, for confirmation and then confirm with the Y key.
+Now you have to enter your administrator password, which you use in Mac OS X, to confirm it and then confirm it with the Y key.

 Now the stick is created.
 Terminal reports when the stick is ready.